fkspro/android-tinyasync/README.md

 certain button presses to a server to a full remote monitoring and control system.

-* A farfetched and contrived industrial testing example.
-You have a central testing computer that instructs multiple workers to change physical switches and valves, or use the phone to record video/sound.
-This is an extreme inversion of control scenario.
-Instead of the user running the app which launches multiple worker processes, the central testing computer uses the app to have human workers perform processes in the real world.
+* Any situation where the user is not the one "driving" the app.
+For example, an automated industrial testing system might need a worker to go to various parts of the plant, activate switches, record video, etc.  This is an extreme inversion of control example, where most of the application is controlled by the server and the user responds to activities that the server pops up, rather than the (usual) other way around.

 * You loved HyperCard.
 You like procedural programming and blocking I/O.  You secretly wish you could write Android apps like 90s perl